-ANRA field data sheets (Appendix C) are supplied to all field personnel prior to initiation of collection procedures.
+ANRA field data sheets (Appendix D) are supplied to all field personnel prior to initiation of collection procedures.
 The field data sheets have spaces dedicated to recording of all pertinent field observations and water quality parameters.
 The field staff has the prime responsibility to insure that all pertinent information is recorded correctly and in the proper units.
-All field data sheets will be kept on file at ANRA in designated field sheet log books (3-ring binders).

-All samples brought to the ANRA Laboratory are examined for proper documentation, holding times, sample temperature, and preservation by the ANRA Sample Custodian.
+All samples brought to the ANRA Environmental Laboratory are examined for proper documentation, holding times, sample temperature, and preservation by the ANRA Sample Custodian.
 The Sample Custodian accepts delivery by signing the final portion of the official COC submitted with the samples.
 The accepted samples are immediately logged into the laboratory LIMS and assigned a unique laboratory sample identification (ID) number.
 It is the responsibility of the sample custodian to log-in collected water samples in the proper format, and to record the unique laboratory sample ID number on the sample container.
 The sample container is placed in the proper laboratory refrigerator by the sample custodian.

 Samples to be sent to a contract laboratory (LCRA) are relinquished by the sample custodian when they are deemed acceptable after a thorough inspection of the sample documentation, preservation, hold times, and containers.
-The samples are then packed on ice in a cooler to maintain a $<6^{\circ}$ C temperature.
+The samples are then packed on ice in a cooler to maintain a $<6^{\circ}C$ temperature.
 The sealed cooler, containing sample containers and COC forms, is then received by the sample transporter and transported to the contract laboratory, where it is relinquished by the sample transporter.
 The contract laboratory inspects the custody seal and sample containers to be sure that the samples have not been tampered with.
 After this examination, the samples are received by the contract laboratory.